-Click here to access the Trust’s audited accounts for 2014/15.
+Click to access the Trust’s audited accounts for 2015/16.
+Copies of previous years' accounts are available by following the relevant link here: 2014/15 and 2013/14.
 Further information about academies can be found on the Department for Education website: www.education.gov.uk/academies.
-To view a copy of the Academy Trust's Memorandum, click here.
-The school's Funding Agreement and Articles of Association can be obtained through this Department for Education link.
+To view a copy of the Academy Trust's Memorandum or Articles of Association, click these links.
+The school's Funding Agreement can be obtained through this Department for Education link.

 In practice, students and parents will see little change in the first instance: the school will continue to be Highsted Grammar School, a girls’ selective school with entry through the Kent 11+ testing system – that will not alter under the new status.
 In the fullness of time we shall use these new levels of trust to review our operation of the national curriculum and the way in which we use resources to meet the very particular needs of the most able girls.
 We shall build on our partnerships with other schools and seek to extend our role both within and beyond the immediate local community.
 We believe that our students deserve the very best and this exciting development will enable us to take up those opportunities on their behalf.

 In order to achieve our educational aims, the school is committed to the principles of best value through each activity that we undertake.

 Highsted Grammar School Governing Body 2015-16 (31/08/2016)

 Highsted school governors are volunteers who are appointed or elected to their position.
 Their key roles are to set the strategic direction of the school, to challenge the school and to work with the school’s leadership team in order to secure high standards of achievement and care for students.